Benoit-347/Food_Nutrition_cmp/README.md

 * **Handling Missing Data:** Some API responses yield `None` types for specific nutrients.
 The system automatically sanitizes these to `0` (int) to ensure the graph plots successfully without crashing.

 ### 3. Optimization (Memoization & JSON)
-One of the main challenges was the latency caused by network requests to the USDA API.
+One of the main challenges was the API Response Time caused by requests to the USDA API for each Food Search.
 * **Decision:** Implemented **Memoization**.
 The program checks a local dictionary loaded from a JSON file before making an API call.
 * **I/O Strategy:** To avoid the performance cost of writing to the disk after *every* single search, the app uses a **Batch Save** approach.
-New searches are held in memory during the session and are only written to the `json` file when the user clicks the **Save** button.
+New searches are held in memory during the session and only when the user clicks the **Save** button, the searches are written to the `json` file .

 ---